whisperdoll/acheron/Token_Documentation.md

 # Making Custom Acheron Tokens

-Note: It is highly advised that you check out some of the [included tokens](./src/tokens) while reading this file.
+Note: It is highly advised that you check out some of the [included tokens](./tokens) while reading this file.
 It will make more sense that way.

 ## File Structure

 Tokens live in a folder with their name as a `script.js` file.
-See [src/tokens](./src/tokens) directory for an example.
+See the [tokens](/tokens) directory for an example.

 ## Format